p0pr0ck5/lua-resty-waf/README.md

 	}
 ```

+##Phase Handling

+FreeWAF is designed to run in multiple phases of the request lifecycle.
+Rules can be processed in the following phases:

+* **access**: Request information, such as URI, request headers, URI args, and request body are available in this phase.
+* **header_filter**: Response headers and HTTP status are available in this phase.
+* **body_filter**: Response body is available in this phase.

+These phases correspond to their appropriate Nginx lua handlers (`access_by_lua`, `header_filter_by_lua`, and `body_filter_by_lua`, respectively).
+Note that running FreeWAF in a lua phase handler not in this list will lead to broken behavior.
+All data available in an earlier phase is available in a later phase.
+That is, data available in the `access` phase is also available in the `header_filter` and `body_filter` phases, but not vice versa.

 ##Included Rulesets

 FreeWAF is distributed with a number of rulesets that are designed to mimic the functionality of the ModSecurity CRS.
 For reference, these rulesets are listed here: